astronomer/airflow-guides/guides/airflow-high-availability.md

 ## Components

-Apache Airflow contains several core components that we must consider when we talk about a highly-availability Airflow cluster.
+Apache Airflow contains several core components that we must consider when writing about the availability of an Airflow cluster.
 This section discusses each component and the best effort scenario for ensuring that it's uptime meets your high-availability needs.

 ### Webserver